 Delray Beach Wrongful Death Lawyers

-Dedicated Lawyers Hold Negligent and Reckless Parties Accountable to the Families of Wrongful Death Victims in Delray Beach, FL
+Dedicated Lawyers Hold Negligent and Reckless Parties Accountable to the Families of Wrongful Death Victims in Palm Beach County

 Losing a loved one is already a difficult experience for any family.
 When a loved one’s death was caused by someone else’s negligent, reckless, or intentional actions, it can make your loss feel all the more heartbreaking.
 Of course, losing a loved one can also have practical ramifications on your family, especially if your household has lost a source of income.
 In any event, you and your family deserve to hold those responsible for your loved one’s passing accountable, and to receive some measure of justice for you and your loved one.
 At Gonzalez & Cartwright, P.A., our Delray Beach wrongful death lawyers know how difficult the loss of a loved one can be.